Q+A with Jenny Ferrara of Philosophers & Fools

 Meet the duo behind Philosophers & Fools.

-City Editor Erika here.
 Philosophers & Fools, located at 50 Bogard St., Ste.
 A is a cool concept that is still relatively new to the city.
-Opening in earlier this year in March, the space is Charleston’s only bookstore bar.
-I recently caught up with Jenny Ferrara, who is 1/2 of the duo behind this local establishment.
+Opened in March, the space is Charleston’s only bookstore bar.
+We recently caught up with Jenny Ferrara, who is 1/2 of the duo behind this local establishment.

 How did the concept of Philosophers & Fools come about?